We are currently recruiting young adults to participate in paid research Nutrition and Disruptive Behavior in Young Adults

 Not have a diagnosed pervasive developmental disorder or intellectual disability

-Adult caregivers will also answer some questions about the child’s living situation, diet, and the child’s mental health.
-In appreciation of your time, children will receive a $20 e-gift card and adult caregivers will receive a $30 e-gift card after completing the first two remote study sessions.
-Caregivers will also receive $50 in cash after completing the in-person visit and an additional $15 in cash to cover transportation costs ($65 total).
-Your child will receive a $30 e-gift card after completing the in-person visit.
+In appreciation of your time, you will receive a $40 Amazon e-gift card after completing the first two remote study sessions.
+You will also receive $50 in cash after completing the in-person visit and an additional $15 in cash to cover transportation costs ($65 total).
 Your decision whether or not to participate in this research is completely voluntary.

-Whether or not your child participates in this research will have no effect of any court, probation, or DCF decisions.
-This research is being conducted by Jill Portnoy, Ph.D., School of Criminology and Justice Studies, University of Massachusetts Lowell.
-IRB #: 19-089-POR-XPD, Approved on: 11/25/2020
+This research is being conducted by Jill Portnoy, Ph.D., School of Criminology and Justice Studies, University of Massachusetts Lowell (IRB #: 19-089-POR-XPD, approved on 4/14/2021)